antononcube/SimplifiedMachineLearningWorkflows-book/Part-3-Example-Applications/Generation-of-Random-Bethlehem-Stars.md

 ### Approximation

-Pick a mandala or a target image and pre-process it:
+Pick a test image that is a mandala image or a target image and pre-process it:

 ```mathematica
 If[True,